Cubical coloring -- fractional covering by cuts and semidefinite programming: Measuring the scale

 \begin {lemma} Let $k$, $n$ be integers such that $k \le n < 2k$ and $k$~is even, let $x$~be an integer such that $1 \le x \le n$.
 Then

 \end {lemma}

-\begin {proof}(of Theorem~\ref{thm:chiqinvar}) Lemma~\ref{chiqinvareasy} provides the upper bound, we will establish the lower bound now.
+\begin {proof}(of Theorem~\ref{thm:chiqinvar}) Since Lemma~\ref{chiqinvareasy} provides the upper bound, we only need to establish the lower bound.
 Suppose first that $k$~is even.
 We shall use a spanning subgraph of $Q_{n/k}=Q_n^{\ge k}$, that contains only edges of length precisely~$k$; we shall use $Q_n^{=k}$ to denote this subgraph.